[Poo-tee weet!]

 Song!

-(He hails the Sun as the sound of the marching band nears again.
-Blinko scurries home, opens the gate, goes down the steps, then enters, slams and locks the door.
-Before leaning against it, panting)
+(He hails the Sun as the jubilant sound of marchers nears again.
+Blinko scurries home, opens the gate, and runs down the steps to the basement.
+He unlocks, enters, then slams the door, and leans against it, panting.)